Hail to the Thief: Artwork

-The Hail to the Thief's artwork was created by Radiohead's collaborator Stanley Donwood, who joined them during the recording in Hollywood.
+The Hail to the Thief artwork was created by the longtime Radiohead collaborator Stanley Donwood, who joined them during the recording in Hollywood.
 Donwood initially planned to create artwork based on photographs of phallic topiary, but the idea was rejected by Yorke.
 Instead, the cover art is a roadmap of Hollywood, with words and phrases taken from roadside advertising in Los Angeles, such as "God", "TV" and "oil".
-Donwood noted that advertising was designed to be attractive, but that there was something "unsettling" about being sold something.
+Donwood said advertising was designed to be attractive, but that there was something "unsettling" about being sold something.
 He took the advertising slogans out of context to "remove the imperative" and "get to the pure heart of advertising".

 Other words in the artwork were taken from Yorke's lyrics and political discussion surrounding the war on terror.
 Among them is "Burn the Witch", the title of a song Radiohead did not complete until their ninth album, A Moon Shaped Pool (2016).
-Other artworks included with the album refer to cities relevant to the war on terror, including New York, London, Grozny and Baghdad.
+Other artworks included with the album refer to cities relevant to the war, including New York, London, Grozny and Baghdad.
 Early editions contained a fold-out road map of the cover.

 Comparing the cover to the more subdued palettes of his prior Radiohead artworks, Donwood described the bright, "pleasing" colours as "ominous because all these colours that I've used are derived from the petrol-chemical industry ...
 We've created this incredibly vibrant society, but we're going to have to deal with the consequences sooner or later."
 The essayist Amy Britton interpreted the artwork as an allusion to the Bush administration's "road map for peace" plan for the Israeli–Palestinian conflict.
-Joseph Tate, likening it to the paintings of French artist Jean Dubuffet, saw it as a "homogenised and heavily regimented" portrayal of "capitalism's glaring visual presence: an oppressive sameness of style and colour that mirrors globalisation's reduction of difference".
+Joseph Tate likened it to the paintings of the artist Jean Dubuffet and saw it as a portrayal of "capitalism's glaring visual presence: an oppressive sameness of style and colour that mirrors globalisation's reduction of difference".